 ///

-Every life event can have a ceremony or ritual.
+A Priestess celebrates life with ceremony Every life event can have a ceremony or ritual.
 Going through a breakup?
 Moving into a new home?
 Feeling grateful?
 Needing to cut ties from a person?
 Yearning to honor a loss?
 Ceremony is key to bringing the mythic to the seemingly mundane.
 Ritual is an invitation for the sacred to come in.
 While there’s nothing like having a trained guide for major life gateways, there are many opportunities to support yourself during times of transition.
 For example, if you just experienced a break up, take a cleansing bath with rose quartz, and drink a heart-opening and nourishing tea like Damiana.

 ///

-When you begin to pay attention to the transitions of the seasons, the shifting of the Sun from sign to sign, and the phases of the Moon, it’s hard to understand how we are supposed to operate separately from nature.
+A Priestess is a part of nature When you begin to pay attention to the transitions of the seasons, the shifting of the Sun from sign to sign, and the phases of the Moon, it’s hard to understand how we are supposed to operate separately from nature.
 Like the Moon and the tides she turns, our lives ebb and flow.
 From socializing to solitude, from sadness to joy, from confusion to certainty, and from giving to receiving—a Priestess understands that we too are constantly cycling.
 Be gentle with your tides.

 My life has changed significantly since becoming initiated as a Priestess.
 I came to Graell searching for meaning, and what she taught me is that we find this in making the world better than when we find it, in ways big and small.

 Embracing the magic in the mundane lights a fire in my heart like nothing else has.
 Turn toward those who have walked this path before you, for more guidance on living a sacred life.
-If you have any questions, you can find me at kozmicryder.com or @kozmicryder on Instagram, and Graell Corsini at the Ashland Goddess Temple and at priestessgraell.com.
+If you have any questions, you can find me at kozmicryder.comor @kozmicryder on Instagram, and Graell Corsini at the Ashland Goddess Temple and at priestessgraell.com.